AP-IT-GH/FOTOMIND/1_source/1_raspberry-pi/README.md

 chmod +x gphoto2-updater.sh <br/>
 sudo ./gphoto2-updater.sh <br/>
 </code>
+After executing the script we can run gphoto from /usr/bin/gphoto.
 We should be able to use a camera at this moment.
 </p>
 # Sources #
 <div>